jochasinga/firepot/README.md

-firepot
+Firepot
 =======

-Real-time RGB color adjuster with a pot on Arduino, Firebase and Angular
+Real-time RGB color adjuster with a pot on Arduino, Firebase and Angular.js